 Thus, changes in the dividend growth rate and the required return will have a disproportionately large change on stock returns relative to the next period's dividend change.
-This can be easily seen by the fact that the required return and growth rate are scaled by the price-dividend ratio, which, given the current U.S. equity dividend yield of about 1.5%, implies that the impact of changes is amplified by approximately 70 times.
+This can be easily seen by the fact that the required return and growth rate are scaled by the price-dividend ratio, which, given the current U.S. equity dividend yield of about 1.5%, implies that the impact of changes is amplified by approximately 70 times.6 where r^f is the real "risk-free asset" yield and g^{GDP} is real GDP growth.

-Predicting changes in the drivers of equity returns necessitates the development of a framework for thinking about a "natural habitat" for the equity expected return and dividend growth rate.
-In this spirit, we further decompose the denominator of Equation 8 into three subcomponents, as where $r^f$ is the real "risk-free asset" yield and $g^{GDP}$ is real GDP growth.
 Each of the components in Equation 11 has an economic interpretation, and we take some liberty in couching each of them as a risk premium.
-The equity risk premium, $r^{EQ} - r^f$ , is the required return in excess of the risk-free rate necessary to compensate investors for incurring equity risk.
-The bond risk premium, $r^f - g^{GDP}$ , is the difference between the real government bond yield and real GDP.
-Although the conventional definition of the bond risk premium is different from what we have used here, there is a clear positive economic linkage between the rate of GDP growth and the risk-free rate of interest in the economy.
-Finally, we term $g^{GDP} - g$ as the equality risk premium because it can be interpreted as the difference between labor income growth and corporate profit growth.
+The equity risk premium, $r^{EQ} - r^f$, is the required return in excess of the risk-free rate necessary to compensate investors for incurring equity risk.
+The bond risk premium, $r^f - g^{GDP}$, is the difference between the real government bond yield and real GDP.
+Although the conventional definition of the bond risk premium is different from what we have used here, there is a clear positive economic linkage between the rate of GDP growth and the risk-free rate of interest in the economy.7 Finally, we term $g^{GDP} - g$ as the equality risk premium because it can be interpreted as the difference between labor income growth and corporate profit growth.
 Because labor income represents approximately 70% of U.S. GDP, when this gap is small it broadly implies that both labor income and investment capital are experiencing similar growth rates.
-Ignoring the $dD/D$ term in Equation 10, given its relatively small importance, and defining each risk premium in Equation 11 more compactly as $\alpha$ , $\beta$ and $\gamma$ , respectively, we can express Equation 10 as
+Ignoring the dD/D term in Equation 10, given its relatively small importance, and defining each risk premium in Equation 11 more compactly as α , β and γ , respectively, we can express Equation 10 as